Remuneration guidelines and incentives

 The warrants can be exercised during a subscription period which runs during 6 months from the day which falls 3 years after the commencement of trade in the company shares at Nasdaq Stockholm.
 Each warrant can be used to subscribe for a share in the company during the subscription period.

-The exercise price will correspond to 135 percent of the offer price of SEK 70 per share, but may not be lower than the quotient value of the share.
+The exercise price corresponds to 135 percent of the offer price of SEK 70 per share, but may not be lower than the quotient value of the share.
 The complete terms for the warrants also include customary recalculation provisions for distribution of dividends which are made prior to the exercise of the warrants and for consolidation or split of shares.

 The company has reserved the right to buy back the warrants inter alia if the Participant’s employment in the company is terminated.
 Cary Group’s costs for the investment program during the program’s duration are, apart from administrative costs, limited to social security contributions for Participants in jurisdictions where participation in the investment program is taxed as earned income).
 These costs are dependent on the share price of Cary Group at the time of exercise of the warrants and would, for example, amount to approximately SEK 1.2 million at a share price at exercise of 200 percent of the offering price of SEK 70 per share.